Kometa-Team/Community-Configs/home1800/README.md

 First fork ever, so no clue if it'll work.
 I'm just gonna imitate everything everybody else is doing and hope for the best.

 wanted to automate the flag-combination generating, but no willing to get into imagemagick at this moment

+Combinations up to three flags, won't do more to combat clutter.
+Also, I only need original language + german and optionally english if available.